gomods/athens/docs/content/configuration/prefill-disk-cache.md

 $ mkdir -p $STORAGE_ROOT/github.com/my/module/$VERSION
 ```

-Finally, make sure that you're in the directory in which you created the assets (above) and move them into the new directory that you just created.
-Note that we're changing the names of the `.zip` file:
+Finally, make sure that you're still in the module source repository root directory (the same as you were in when you ran the `pacmod` command), and move your three new files into the new directory you just created:

 ```console
 $ mv go.mod $STORAGE_ROOT/github.com/my/module/$VERSION/go.mod
 $ mv $VERSION.info $STORAGE_ROOT/github.com/my/module/$VERSION/$VERSION.info
 $ mv $VERSION.zip $STORAGE_ROOT/github.com/my/module/$VERSION/source.zip
 ```

+>Note that we've changed the name of the `.zip` file

 # Finally, test your setup